EdmundBenedict/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 output](/docs/outputs/lmfa_output/#generating-basis-information).
 You can change them by hand, or optimize them with **lmf**{: style="color: blue"}'s optimizing function, `--opt`.
 To make an accurate basis, a second envelope function is added through **RSMH2** and **EH2**.
 (**lmfa**{: style="color: blue"} automatically does this, depending on the setting of [**HAM\_AUTOBAS\_MTO**](/docs/input/inputfile/#ham)).
-Alternatively you can add APW's to the basis.\\
+Alternatively you can add APW's to the basis.
+For a detailed discussion on how to select the basis set, see [this tutorial](/tutorial/lmf/lmf_bi2te3_tutorial).\\
 _Note:_{: style="color: red"} The new [Jigsaw Puzzle Orbital](/docs/code/jpos) basis is expected significantly improve on the accuracy of the existing Questaal basis.
 High quality envelope functions are automatically constructed that continuously extrapolate the accurate augmented partial waves smoothly into the interstitial; the kinetic energy of the envelope functions are continuous across the augmentation boundary.